coilysiren/blog/posts/thebadvocatemag.md

 <blockquote class="twitter-tweet" lang="en"><p>.<a href="https://twitter.com/dnlreynolds">@dnlreynolds</a> and I wrote this piece for <a href="https://twitter.com/TheAdvocateMag">@TheAdvocateMag</a>.
 We interviewed <a href="https://twitter.com/carmen_carrera">@carmen_carrera</a> and <a href="https://twitter.com/MonicaBHillz">@MonicaBHillz</a>. <a href="http://t.co/2tWRw6PVl7">http://t.co/2tWRw6PVl7</a></p>&mdash; Parker Marie Molloy (@ParkerMolloy) <a href="https://twitter.com/ParkerMolloy/statuses/456761372215234560">April 17, 2014</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-None of these individuals black trans women.
+Neither of the writers is a black trans women.
 I was a bit put off by this

 <blockquote class="twitter-tweet" lang="en"><p><a href="https://twitter.com/TheTinaVasquez">@TheTinaVasquez</a> <a href="https://twitter.com/MowMeNow">@MowMeNow</a> WHAT.
 THE.
 FUCK.&#10;&#10;WHAT THE FUCK&#10;&#10;ARE YOU EVEN SERIOUS</p>&mdash; Lynn Cyrin (@LynnMagic) <a href="https://twitter.com/LynnMagic/statuses/456931438655307776">April 17, 2014</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>